omarandstuff/desplega-api/README.md

 ## API

-### Loader
+### Console Logger
-Searchs and load a desplega file
+Fancy pipeline logger for the console

 ### Local
-Basic local exec functionality.

-### LocalManager
-Extended local exec functionality.
+Local commands executer.

 ### LocalStep
-Can be executed by a runner as a local command in the pipeline.
+Can be executed by a pipeline as a local command in the pipeline.

 ### Parser
-Parses deplega files and convert them into actual Pipelines, Stages and Steps objects.
+Parses files and convert them into actual Pipelines with Steps objects.

 ### Pipeline
 Object to manage the whole exec process.

-### Printer
+### Pipeline Logger
-Print features for the UI.
+It takes a pipeline listens to it and provide call backs for events

 ### Remote
-Basic remote exec functionality.

-### RemoteManager
-Extended remote exec functionality.
+Remote ssh commands executer.

 ### RemoteStep
-Can be executed by a runner as a remote command in the pipeline.
+Can be executed by a pipeline as a remote command in the pipeline.

-### Runner
-Base runner class for Stages and Pipelines.

-### Stage
-Sub runner to be executed by a Pipeline object.

-### Theme
-Basic chalk theming generation.

-### utils
-Some functions that do not fit on classes to reuse.

-### VirtualManager
+### Virtual
-Extended JS fucntions execution
+Async functions executer.

 ### VirtualStep
 Can be executed by a runner as a virtual command in the pipeline.

-## TODO
-If people get interested in desplega we can document a lot further so people can use this api for other projects.

 ## Contribtions
 PRs are welcome.